 If there is a NAS Security Mode Command after the Attach Request but before the AS SMC, the UE and MME use the NAS COUNT of the most recent NAS Security Mode Complete (i.e. the uplink NAS COUNT) and the related KASME as the parameter in the derivation of the KeNB.
 From this KeNB the RRC protection keys and the UP protection keys are derived as described in subclause 7.2.1.

-7.2.5.2.3 With run of EPS AKA
+7.2.5.2.3 With run of EPS AKA or EAP authentication

 If in the process described in clause 7.2.5.2.2, there is no full native EPS NAS security context available in the MME (i.e. either the UE has sent an unprotected Attach Request message or the UE has protected the Attach Request message with a current native EPS security context which no longer is stored in the MME) an EPS AKA run is required.
-If there is a full native EPS NAS security context available in the MME, then the MME may (according to MME policy) decide to run a new EPS AKA and a NAS SMC procedure (which activates the new EPS NAS security context based on the KASME derived during the EPS AKA run) after the Attach Request but before the corresponding AS SMC.
-The NAS (uplink and downlink) COUNTs are set to start values, and the start value of the uplink NAS COUNT shall be used as freshness parameter in the KeNB derivation from the fresh KASME (after AKA ) when UE receives AS SMC the KeNB is derived from the current EPS NAS security context, i.e., the fresh KASME is used to derive the KeNB The KDF as specified in clause A.3 shall be used to derive the KeNB.
+If there is a full native EPS NAS security context available in the MME, then the MME may (according to MME policy) decide to run a new EPS AKA or EAP authentication execution and a NAS SMC procedure (which activates the new EPS NAS security context based on the KASME derived during the EPS AKA run) after the Attach Request but before the corresponding AS SMC.
+The NAS (uplink and downlink) COUNTs are set to start values, and the start value of the uplink NAS COUNT shall be used as freshness parameter in the KeNB derivation from the fresh KASME (after AKA or EAP authentication) when UE receives AS SMC the KeNB is derived from the current EPS NAS security context, i.e., the fresh KASME is used to derive the KeNB The KDF as specified in clause A.3 shall be used to derive the KeNB.

 NOTE: Using the start value for the uplink NAS COUNT in this case cannot lead to the same combination of KASME and NAS COUNT being used twice.
-This is guaranteed by the fact that the first integrity protected NAS message the UE sends to the MME after AKA is the NAS SMC complete message.
+This is guaranteed by the fact that the first integrity protected NAS message the UE sends to the MME after AKA or EAP authentication is the NAS SMC complete message.

 The NAS SMC complete message shall include the start value of the uplink NAS COUNT that is used as freshness parameter in the KeNB derivation and the KASME is fresh.
-After an AKA , a NAS SMC needs to be sent from the MME to the UE in order to take the new NAS keys into use.
+After an AKA or EAP authentication, a NAS SMC needs to be sent from the MME to the UE in order to take the new NAS keys into use.
 Both NAS SMC and NAS SMC Complete messages are protected with the new NAS keys.

 7.2.6 Key handling in ECM-IDLE to ECM-CONNECTED and ECM-CONNECTED to ECM-IDLE transitions